 Requires a post-synthesis filter to scrub unauthorized data from the final response

-Simpler to implement, harder to audit
+Simpler to implement, impossible to audit accurately

 The ordered moves for adding access controls to a retrieval pipeline that is already running.